7 of the best places in Calgary to see colourful fall leaves

-Fall is here in Calgary and this city has so many IG-worthy spots to watch the leaves change while the city transforms into a fall paradise.
+Fall in Calgary is so special, and this city has so many IG-worthy spots to watch the leaves change as the city transforms into a fall paradise.

 While the weather is getting colder, the days shorter, and the lattes pumpkin-spicier, there’s really no bigger giveaway to an encroaching autumn season than in nature’s changing colours.